Pauri Garhwal district: Khirsu

 The mountains of Khirsu offer views of the northern Himalayas and attract a large number of tourists.
 Located 19 km away from Pauri at an altitude of 1,700 m, Khirsu is peaceful and free from pollution.
 There is the nearby ancient temple of Ghandiyal Devta.
 Accommodation is available at the Tourist Rest House, Forest Rest House, and private hotel.

 On the 4th Monday of April or 1st Monday of May, there is an annual Mela put on by local villagers.

 The villages of Gwarh and Khothgee, near Khirshu, have a festival where they lower an artificial carved wooden effigy of man, called "Badi" by locals, by rope down a hill for about 500 meters.

 Chaukhamba View Point

 Situated only 4 km from Pauri, Chaukhamba View Point overlooks the Idwal Valley with views of the Chaukhamba peaks.
 It is known for its scenic vistas.

+Uffrainkhal

+Uffrainkhal, also spelled Ufrainkhal, is a small hill town located in the district.
+Uffrainkhal is situated at an elevation of approximately 1,700 meters (5,577 feet) above sea level.
+The town is surrounded by dense forests of oak, pine, and rhododendron, offering a lush green landscape throughout the year.
+It lies roughly 90 km from Pauri, the district headquarters, and about 70 km from Kotdwar, the nearest railhead.